meta-llama/llama-stack-apps/README.md

 > [!NOTE]
 > `local` distribution has only been tested on linux as of now.
-> For other platforms (ubuntu, mac) try using the `ollama-local` distro and install platform specific ollama.
+> For other platforms (ubuntu, mac) try using the `local-ollama` distro and install platform specific ollama.

 Let’s start with listing available distributions